-Bipolar disorder has a combination of genetic and other factors usually associated with its development.
-Like other mental health conditions, a family history of bipolar disorder increases the likelihood of someone developing the disease at some stage.
+Bipolar disorder is a mental health condition that is influenced by a combination of genetic factors and other environmental factors.
+Like other mental health conditions, a family history of bipolar disorder increases the likelihood of an individual developing the disease at some point in their life.

-People with bipolar disorder experience extreme highs and lows.
-In a high (manic) state, people may behave recklessly.
-Their thoughts, speech, and movements speed up, and they may have difficulty focusing on tasks, feeling frustrated and irritable.
-On the other hand, the symptoms of a low or depressed state are like those of people experiencing depression.
-These include feeling down or sad, detaching from society or family, and losing interest in hobbies and pleasures.
+People with bipolar disorder experience extreme emotional highs and lows.
+During a manic episode, individuals may behave recklessly.
+Their thoughts, speech, and movements become accelerated, and they may struggle to focus on tasks, feeling frustrated and irritable.
+Conversely, the symptoms of a depressive episode are similar to those experienced during depression.
+These include feeling down or sad, withdrawing from social interactions or family, and losing interest in hobbies and pleasurable activities.

-The maniac phase involves increased energy, irritability, anxiety, overactivity, spending, sex drive, racing thoughts, rapid speech, decreased sleep, grandiose ideas, hallucinations, and delusions.
+During a manic episode, individuals may experience increased energy, irritability, anxiety, overactivity, spending, heightened sex drive, racing thoughts, rapid speech, decreased sleep, grandiose ideas, hallucinations, and delusions.

-The depressed phase shows low mood, irritability, loss or change of appetite, lack of motivation, low self-esteem, sleep disturbance, suicidal thoughts, and difficulty managing small tasks or making simple decisions.
+During a depressive episode, individuals may experience low mood, irritability, loss or change in appetite, lack of motivation, low self-esteem, sleep disturbances, suicidal thoughts, and difficulty managing everyday tasks or making simple decisions.

-Some of the following bipolar disorder signs are like those that occur with other disorders such as drug abuse, ADHD (attention deficit and hyperactivity disorder), major depressive disorder, disruptive mood disorder, or even schizophrenia.
+It’s important to note that some of the signs and symptoms of bipolar disorder can overlap with those of other mental health conditions, such as drug abuse, attention deficit and hyperactivity disorder (ADHD), major depressive disorder, disruptive mood disorder, or even schizophrenia.

 Other manic symptoms of bipolar disorder may include: